TZstatsADS/ads-spring2023-project1-LarryHu0217/README.md

 Term: Spring 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: when communism philospher meet capitalism phosophers
-+ This project is conducted by [your name]
++ This project is conducted by [Liang Hu]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] Capitalism and communism are two different economic and political ideologies with distinct philosophical underpinnings.
+Capitalism is an economic system in which private individuals and businesses own the means of production and are free to invest, produce, and trade goods and services as they see fit, rooted in individualism.
+On the other hand, communism is an economic and political system in which the means of production are owned and controlled by the community as a whole, rooted in collectivism.
+Emotionally, Capitalism philosophers tend to have more of a sense of self-reliance and individualism, while Communist philosophers tend to have more of a sense of community and collective responsibility.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.